OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/hos/readme.md

-# OMP Hand on session for OPC UA Connector via MQTT
+# OMP Hands on session for OPC UA Connector via MQTT

 ## How to Run